FBoyang/FBoyang.github.io/_pages/courses.md

 ---
-permalink: /about/
+permalink: /courses/
-title: "About Me"
+title: "Courses and Teaching"
 excerpt: "This is a page not in th emain menu"
 author_profile: true
 redirect_from:
   - "/nmp/"
   - "/nmp.html"
 ---

 <!-- Boyang's Principal Component No-Linear Decomposition:
 ======